 - Gain hands-on work experience in your field of study through an 8-week internship

 - Live in one of the most beautiful, historic cities, in the heart of Europe

 - Prague’s modern economy and significant English speaking business and cultural community make it an ideal location to gain work experience

 - Explore Prague and/or travel during 3-day weekends

-> Participation in an international internship allows students to experience the benefits of studying abroad while also gaining real-world professional work experience.
+Participation in an international internship allows students to experience the benefits of studying abroad while also gaining real-world professional work experience.
 Only a small percentage of students study abroad – and even fewer intern abroad - so participation in an internship overseas can give you the professional advantage you need to succeed by giving you in demand global skills.
 The University of Kansas (KU) has partnered with EUSA, an international internship program provider, to offer high-quality placements in Prague, Czech Republic.
 The internships, for which you earn academic credit from KU, are unpaid.
 They are available in a wide-range of fields including the arts, business, communication, computer science, economics, environmental engineering, film, journalism, politics, law and social policy.
-Other fields are available on a more limited basis so if your field is not listed, please inquire with the Office of Study Abroad (OSA).
+Other fields are available on a more limited basis so if your field is not listed, please inquire with Study Abroad & Global Engagement.

-> EUSA strives to place students in internships that directly relate to their course of study, thus ensuring the quality and academic relevance.
+EUSA strives to place students in internships that directly relate to their course of study, thus ensuring the quality and academic relevance.
 Placements are based on student skills, interests, and professional goals as well as the project needs and work cycles of internship sponsors.
 The companies and organizations selected as internship sites are carefully monitored by site visits and student assessment.
 Read more about the EUSA placment process here.